 Immerse yourself in VR exhibition of the Icelandic civil war

-With the a new virtual exhibition called ‘1238: The Battle of Iceland‘ opening in the town of Sauðárkrókur in the north west of Iceland this summer, you can immerse yourself in the Icelandic civil war.
-In this article I interview Áskeill Heiðar Ásgeirsson who is the manager of the exhibition.
+With the new virtual exhibition called ‘1238: The Battle of Iceland‘ opening in the town of Sauðárkrókur in the northwest of Iceland this summer, you can immerse yourself in the Icelandic civil war.
+In this article, I interview Áskeill Heiðar Ásgeirsson who is the manager of the exhibition.
 But first, the basics of the Icelandic civil war.

 Fighting like rats in a sack

 During the 12th and early 13th century, power gravitated to a few clans which came to rule large parts of the country.
 For about forty years, from about 1220 – 1262 the clans and their leaders fought for land, prestige and wealth like rats in a sack.
 The rich and powerful dominated Althingi which was strictly a legislature and a judiciary.
 There was no executive power in the form of a king, only power hungry chieftains and the farmers they ruled.

 And if you are thinking that these were pagan chieftains fighting in the name of Odin and Thor, think again.
 Iceland in the 13th century was devoutly Christian country.
 In 1208 an Icelandic chieftain, Kolbeinn Tumason, composed a famous psalm, ‘Heyr Himna Smiður’ just before he and his crew went after the renegade bishop Guðmundur Arason.
 Guðmundur was considered a bit annoying since he kept on giving a lot of food to the poor.
 In any case, the psalm was so good that God summoned Kolbeinn to heaven almost immediately after he heard it by guiding a very large rock to his skull.
 This happened in a fight against the bishop and his men.
 True story.